Porgramming-Hero-web-course/batch-4-assignment-1-linux44gh6/Blog/Md.md

         }
     }

-    //here we can see the type is boolean function and it's return boolean value.we can also use typeOf for checking the arguments type.let's see the use of typeOf key word
+    here we can see the type is boolean function and it's return boolean value.we can also use typeOf for checking the arguments type.let's see the use of typeOf key word

     const useTypeOf=(value:unknown)=>{
         if(typeof value==='string'){